What Is Apatar Open Source Data Integration?

 The dual-licensing business model was becoming increasingly popular among open-source companies at that time, paving the way for long-term financial viability.
 Other companies that offered dual-licensing included Alfresco, MySQL, SugarCRM, Trolltech, Zimbra, and others.

 By 2012, the tool was mostly deprecated, only the latest stable release (v1.12.*) was supported for some time.
 It still can be downloaded from SourceForge.
-We do grateful to everyone who made this awesome project thrive.
-Check out these video tutorials or read exhaustive media coverage to learn more about the product.
+We do grateful to everyone who helped our core team to made this awesome project thrive.

 - Apatar Press Coverage, 2007–2010